-Both Seurat and Signac become the founders of neoimpressionism and pointillism art movement.
+Both Seurat and Signac become the founders of neo-impressionism and pointillism art movements.
 They both paint by applying small dabs (or dots) of intense color closely together on the canvas, using contrasting shades that appeared to merge and shimmer when viewed from a distance.

-By December of 1885, Signac and Seurat and others solidify their unique neoimpressionism style.
-Together they are invited to display their paintings in the eigth and final impressionist exhibition together with Degas, Cassatt, Gauguin, Monet, Renoir, Pissarro and others.
+By December of 1885, Signac and Seurat and others solidify their unique neo-impressionism style.
+Together they are invited to display their paintings in the eighth and final impressionist exhibition together with Degas, Cassatt, Gauguin, Monet, Renoir, Pissarro and others.

 Signac and Van Gogh’s Friendship

 Signac meets Vincent van Gogh in Paris in 1886.
-The two painters admire eachothers work and start painting together.
-Van Gogh admires the loose brushwork of Signac.
-So Signac pays a visit to Van Gogh in Arles in 1889 and teaches him how to paint neoimpressionism style.
+The two painters admire each others work and start painting together.
+Van Gogh likes the loose brushwork of Signac.
+While Van Gogh is living in Arles in 1889, Signac pays a visit and teaches Van Gogh how to paint with the neo-impressionism style.

-Although Van-Gogh does not adopt this style of painting, he does experiment a few times which is evident in a few self portraits that he paints.
+Although Van-Gogh does not adopt neoimpressionism, he does experiment a few times which is evident in a few self portraits that he paints.